21 million people in forced labour. $150 billion in illegal profits.

 As the oldest Specialized Agency of the United Nations, the ILO will celebrate its 100th Anniversary in 2019.
 The Organization has implemented 7 century initiatives to equip it to successfully take up the challenges of its social justice mandate in the future.

-Hassan Ndahi, Senior Specialist, Skills and Employability with the ILO Decent Work Team and Office for the Caribbean, will present on this topic, and hold a 30 minute question and answer session following his presentation.
+Kelvin Sergeant, Specialist, Sustainable Enterprise Development and Job Creation with the ILO Decent Work Team and Office for the Caribbean, will present on this topic, and hold a 30 minute question and answer session following his presentation.